Mebus/pyslm/README.rst

 Currently the capability to enable translation to commercial machine build platforms is being providing through a supporting library called `libSLM <https://github.com/drlukeparry/libSLM>`_ .
 This is a c++ library to enable efficient import and export across various commercial machine build files.
-Work is underway to support the following file formats
+Work is underway to support the following file formats.
+If you would like to support implementing a custom format, please raise a `request <https://github.com/drlukeparry/pyslm/issue>`_.

 * Renishaw MTT (**.mtt**),
 * DMG Mori Realizer (**.rea**),